antevens/boatcontrol/README.md

     1. Using the onboard switches (these directly energize the relay coils)

     2. Using two external switch signals wired up using CAT5/6 with RJ45 connectors.
-The signals use 5V TTL logic and are active LOW.
+The signals use 5V TTL logic and are active HIGH.
        The signals are filtered for noise and duration to protect the relays, this ensures that only one coil can be energized at any given time and only for a period of 1 second.
 Due to this filtering these can be safely wired to 3-way "Latching" wall/panel switches or momentary push buttons.

-    3. Using I2C via the 2x20 Header, typically this would be done using a Raspberri Pi (RPi), for power efficency consider using a RPi Zero.
+    3. Using I2C via the 2x20 Header, typically this would be done using a Raspberri Pi (RPi) or Nvidia Jetson, for power efficency consider using a RPi Zero.

 An onboard bi-colour LED indicate coil energy state and pulses to both "ON" and "OFF" coils, RED indicates the circuit being turned ON while GREEN indicates